 They are very effective at lowering cholesterol and work by inhibiting an enzyme involved in the making of cholesterol in the liver as well as boosting the clearance of LDL cholesterol.
 Statins also may have other properties, such as reducing inflammation.
 Research has shown they can reduce the risk of heart disease in middle-aged people, but their benefits do not appear to extend to the elderly.

-Before prescribing statins, or any other cholesterol-lowering medicine such as fibrates, ezetimibe, PCSK9 Inhibitors, Nexletol, or Nexlizet, a doctor will take into account how high your cholesterol level is, and what other risk factors you have for cardiovascular disease.
+Before prescribing statins, or any other cholesterol-lowering medicine such as fibrates, ezetimibe, PCSK9 Inhibitors, Nexletol, Nexlizet, or Leqvio, a doctor will take into account how high your cholesterol level is, and what other risk factors you have for cardiovascular disease.
 Statins and other agents are not without their side effects, so it is important that the benefits for you outweigh the risks.

 Finished: The 10 Most Effective Ways To Lower Your Cholesterol

 Orthopedic pain can be multifactorial and requires the skills and expert diagnosis of an orthopedic health care provider.
 Review effective pharmacotherapy options and tips for...